A&M-Commerce Nursing Instructor Inspires Students to Take Flight

 Few roles in healthcare are as dynamic and demanding as that of a flight nurse.
 These dedicated professionals provide quick, specialized care to critical patients during emergency air transport.
 Brandy Estes worked as a flight nurse for seven years before joining the nursing faculty at Texas A&M University-Commerce.

-Recently, Estes reflected on the diverse background that prepared her for success as a flight nurse and enhanced her ability to train future nurses at A&M-Commerce.
+Recently, Estes reflected on the varied background that prepared her for success as a flight nurse and enhanced her ability to train future nurses at A&M-Commerce.

 Taking Flight